 The most common side effects with Daliresp (seen in between 1 and 10 patients in 100) are decreased weight, decreased appetite, insomnia (difficulty sleeping), headache, diarrhoea, nausea (feeling sick) and abdominal pain (stomach ache).
 Because patients taking Daliresp may lose weight, they are advised to weigh themselves on a regular basis.
 The doctor may stop treatment with Daliresp if the patient loses too much weight.
 For the full list of all side effects reported with Daliresp, see the package leaflet.

 Daliresp must not be used in patients who have moderate or severe problems with their liver.
 For the full list of restrictions, see the package leaflet.

 The CHMP noted that there was a need for new COPD treatments and that the main studies showed a modest benefit of Daliresp in patients with severe COPD.
 This benefit was seen on top of the effects of the treatments that the patients were already receiving.
 After considering all of the available data on the effects of the medicine, the Committee decided that Daliresp’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Daliresp?
+What measures are being taken to ensure the safe and effective use of Daliresp?

 Other information about Daliresp